mrfil/7T-mri-pipeline-hpc/docs/source/Main-Pipeline.rst

 The pipeline consists of an initial conversion and quality control metric generation step, followed by four steps run in parallel with the Slurm Workload Manager (SchedMD LLC, Lehi, Utah, USA).
 *Note that these scripts can also be run on Linux systems not managed by Slurm.*

+The main pipeline consists of five sub-pipelines:

+* Conversion to BIDS with HeuDiConv + basic quality control with MRIQC
+* Functional preprocessing with fMRIPrep + resting-state analyses with XCPEngine
+* Diffusion-weighted image preprocessing + reconstruction with QSIPrep
+* Automated segmentation of hippocampal subfields with ASHS
+* Quantitative susceptibility mapping

 Inputs
 ******